 The stadium got further developed in the late 1920s with new wooden stands, but then remained more or less the same for the next decades.

 In the 1950s, Sparta presented plans for a redeveloped stadium with a capacity of 50,000, but finally had to settle for a more modest redevelopment.
 Two new stands got built on both sides, resulting in a capacity of 30,000 places.

 In the following decades, the state of the much-too-large stadium slowly deteriorated, though some small renovation works were performed in the early 1990s.

-Talk remained of building a new stadium in another part of Rotterdam, possibly to be shared with Excelsior, but in the end was decided to rebuild Het Kasteel at its present site.
+Talk remained of building a new stadium in another part of Rotterdam, possibly to be shared with Excelsior, but in the end it was decided to rebuild Het Kasteel at its present site.
 Works started in 1999.

-The only remaining part of the old stadium is the castle pavilion, the rest got demolished and replaced by four new enclosed all-seater stands.
+The only remaining part of the old stadium is the castle pavilion, the rest got demolished and replaced with four new enclosed all-seater stands.
 As the pitch got turned 90 degrees, the pavilion was moved from one of the ends to the centre of one of the sides.

 (photos of the present Het Kasteel below)

 How to get to Het Kasteel